 ||2 hours for CPAs

-The difficult business issues that arose in 2020 and will certainly continue into 2021 make this an even more difficult issue to handle.
-Often, professionals in a working situation will resort to changing positions or moving to another area.
+The difficult business issues that have arisen since 2020 make this an even more difficult issue to handle.
+Often, professionals in a working situation will resort to changing positions or moving to another area or company.
 However, difficult people are everywhere.
-It might be possible to avoid the 1st one or two difficult people, but how about the 3rd, 5th, 10th person you encounter?
+It might be possible to avoid the first one or two difficult people, but how about the third, fifth or tenth person you encounter?
 Hiding isn't a permanent solution.
 So rather than turn to some drastic decisions each time, why not equip yourself with the skills to deal with them?
 This pertains not only to work life but personal life.

 During these course we will examine some of the most successful techniques experts have identified to utilize when working with difficult people.
 Some of these tactics may be difficult at first but when you know the situation, understand the people involve, the tactics can effectively help de-escalate the issue and provide a sense of calm to the discussion.